 Technology has come a long way very fast.
 Just a few decades ago men, women, and children spent hours working physically outside to earn a living for their families.
 Now, menial labor is more rare than the desk job, and as a society, our waistlines are bearing the consequences.
 While those who came before us used to get exercise just by living their lives, we have to make time for it.
 That's difficult when you're stuck in a cubicle all day long.
 But don't panic!
 We've got some great ways to help you get some extra steps in, get the blood flowing, and feel a little healthier — and you can do it at the office.

 This is simple.
 Take the stairs.
 Work on the 34th floor?
 Take at least some of the stairs.
 A cardio workout is the best way to keep your heart healthy, and it'd hard to get that kind of workout in the office.
 So ditch the small talk and dodge the claustrophobia, and take the stairs instead.
 Don't think your regular work shoes are up for the task?
-Try a pair of office casual shoes for men and women from KURU.
+Try a pair of business casual shoes for men and women from KURU.
 You'll get the same comfort and support through our patented KURUSOLE™ technology as you do in any of our workout shoes.
 You'll conquer the stairs, but they won't conquer your feet.Deskercise #2: Happy Feet

 Super excited that it's Friday?
 Just nailed your quarterly report?
 Snagged an important client?
 Celebrate with a victory dance, and tap your toes under your desk, lifting your knees, and criss-crossing your ankles.
 Keep it up until you've got your blood pumping.
 You might even break a sweat!Deskercise #3: Office Vagabond